-29In line with the convention in machine learning, the word "model" refers to a SCM with a fixed choice of the parameters, and "model family" to a family of models indexed measurably by parameters.
-This contrasts with the terminology in statistics, where a family of distributions indexed measurably by parameters is called a "statistical model".
+31In line with the convention in machine learning, the word 'model' refers to a iSCM with a fixed choice of the parameters, and 'model family' to a family of models indexed measurably by parameters.
+This contrasts with the terminology in statistics, where a family of distributions indexed measurably by parameters is called a 'statistical model'.